Frequently Asked Questions

 Rear walls and lean-tos

 NB: All greenhouses against walls are bespoke and are priced to take into account the additional design time needed.
-Our National Trust greenhouses are all freestanding only.
+Our greenhouses in the National Trust Collection are all freestanding only.
 They cannot be adapted to fit against walls on any side.
 However, we can design a bespoke greenhouse of a similar size to fit against a wall.

 To build a mono-pitch lean-to greenhouse around 3.0m wide, the wall will need to be about 3.50m high.